Citrus Heights' Sunrise Mall To Be Redeveloped Into Mixed-Use Site

 “Sunrise Mall has long been in decline, due to changing retail trends,” said Chris Boyd, Interim City Manager.
 “We know our community wants to see the site brought back to its former glory, and the adoption of our Specific Plan is a huge step in that process.
 Unlocking the 100-acre mall property for future mixed-use development, as opposed to keeping the site all retail, means mall owners now have the opportunity to densify, diversify, and breathe new life into the heart of our City.”

-City officials said Citrus Heights is “98 percent built out,” meaning this plan makes for one of the few opportunities for new development.MORE NEWS: California, Sacramento Average Gas Prices Reach Record Heights
+City officials said Citrus Heights is “98 percent built out,” meaning this plan makes for one of the few opportunities for new development.MORE NEWS: UC Davis Infectious Disease Expert Urges Vaccinations To Prevent Winter Surge Amid Concurrent Flu Season

 The city said the CEO of Namdar Realty Group, the majority owner of the mall, sent a letter in support of the new plan, reading, in part: